LBCamden/lbcamden-frontend/README.md

 Once released, you must update the [Releases section](https://github.com/LBCamden/lbcamden-frontend/releases) of the repository and set the current release to "Latest".

 ## Example pages and patterns
+In addition to individual components, it is possible to create and amend full page and pattern examples that are displayed within Storybook.
+Full page and pattern examples are stored within the ~/examples directory.

+> [!IMPORTANT]
+> The full page and pattern examples contained within LBCamden Frontend may contradict guidance in the Design System documentation.
+The Design System should be considered the source of truth for all patterns and guidance.

 ## Getting updates
 We publish breaking changes as part of our [release notes](https://github.com/LBCamden/lbcamden-frontend/releases) for each release.